-I use three of such themes on my other blogs and they include;
+I’ve used three of such themes on my other blogs before and they include:

-But I did a bunch of code modifications to make these sites look like I wanted them to.
+But I had to do a bunch of code modifications to make these sites look like I wanted them to.

 For this reason, it would be worth investing in the premium version of these themes.
 Their stock versions would still look great if you find the right free templates that each of the themes offers.